camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 `camunda.operate.migration.migrationEnabled = false`

-Migration settings that controls the duration:
+The following migration settings may affect the duration of migration process:

-You can set the batch size for reindex the documents.
-This can reduce the time that is needed by migration to reindex the data.
+1. You can set the batch size for reindex of the documents.
+This can reduce the time needed to reindex the data.
 Small document size = big batch size, big document size = small batch size.

 `camunda.operate.migration.reindexBatchSize = 5000` (Between 1 and 10.000, Default: 5.000)

-In how many slices should the reindex be divided.
+2. In how many slices should the reindex be divided.
 For each shard that is used by the index you normally use a slice.
 Elasticsearch decides how many slices will be used if the value is set to 0 (automatic).

 `camunda.operate.migration.slices = 0` - Must be positive.
 Default is 0 (automatic).

-#### Example for migrate in Kubernetes
+#### Example for migration in Kubernetes

 To ensure that the migration will be executed *before* Operate will be started you can use the [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) feature of Kubernetes.
 It makes sure that the 'main' container will only be started